Egezenn/OpenDotaGuides/readme.md

 ## TODO

+- [ ] Remove npm, nodeenv and dotaconstants dependencies, the data is available on OpenDota API.
+Adjust compilation steps.
+  - GET /heroes
+  - GET /constants/{resource}
-- [ ] Create a function that automatically builds `constants/items.csv` using [dotaconstants](https://github.com/odota/dotaconstants) provided by OpenDota or by accessing vpk.
-Then inject flags from another json
+  - [ ] Create a function that builds `constants/items.csv`.
+Then inject flag metadata from another json
-- [ ] Add item display names to `items.csv` and sort items based on it (looking at you, `angels_demise`)
+    - [ ] Add item display names and ids to `items.csv` and sort items based on it (looking at you, `angels_demise`)
+  - [ ] Create a function that builds `heroes.csv`
+    - [ ] Classify heroes as melee/ranged don't insert items that don't work or not work in full effect
+      - Exceptions: Terrorblade, Troll Warlord, Vengeful Spirit
 - [ ] Add ability guides and also maybe mayyyyyyyyyyyyybe add item tooltips
   - Workshop guide format doesn't work. see [example](constants/default_antimage.txt)
     - Might have something to do with GuideFormatVersion
-- [ ] Classify heroes as melee/ranged don't insert items that don't work or not work in full effect
-  - Exceptions: Terrorblade, Troll Warlord, Vengeful Spirit
+- [ ] Make CLI
+  - [ ] Add optionals/customizations
-- [ ] don't create any constants and just use `dotaconstants`?
+- [ ] Make the project an executable
-  - or generate everything through it?

 ### DONE